-Asmarisa's companion is her last line of protection.
-He is a quasit, though Asmarisa's ring of demonic deception diminishes his power.
-He does not have the defenses normally granted a quasit, and can be damaged by mundane weapons.
-He is a constant nuisance to the PCs, flying in and out of melee range and using his claws and bite to deadly effect.
-Additionally, he uses his cause fear effect to slow the PCs pursuit.
-Fortunately, if the PCs slay the annoying demon, Asmarisa permanently loses 15 hit points as their unholy connection is severed.
-If Marlowe is reduced to 8 or fewer hit points, he abandons Asmarisa and flees into the night as a desperate effort at self-preservation.
+Asmarisa's imp companion is her last line of protection.
+He is an imp, though Asmarisa's ring of demonic deception diminishes his power.
+He does not have the defenses normally granted an imp, and can be damaged by mundane weapons.
+He is a constant nuisance to the characters, flying in and out of melee range and using his sting to deadly effect.
+If Marlowe is reduced to 5 or fewer hit points, he abandons Asmarisa, transforms into a crow, and flees into the night as a desperate effort at self-preservation.